apmuthu/frontaccounting/README.md

 frontaccounting
 ===============

-This is an unofficial site for frontaccounting and it's extensions / utilities.
+This is an unofficial Git Repo for frontaccounting and it's extensions / utilities.
 Currently only the official v2.3.x branch is supported here.

 Official Links: